A gentle return to your natural rhythm

 Experience & Collaborations

-I have been guiding Forest Bathing since 2019 and Forest Therapy since 2021, and have led programmes and retreats in collaboration with:
+I have been guiding Forest Bathing since 2019, and Forest Therapy since 2020, working with individuals and organisations including:

 National Trust • Forestry England • Cancercare • The Lighthouse Charity • Rydal Hall